 Less than one hours' drive from Mulhouse and three from Paris, Strasbourg is a popular tourist destination in Alsace-Lorraine.
 The capital and largest city in Alsace, Strasbourg has a beautiful city centre that has been declared a UNESCO World Heritage Site, with many churches, museums, and photogenic half-timber houses lining the narrow cobbled streets.
 One of the most famous sites in Strasbourg is the great sandstone Gothic cathedral with its astronomical clock.
 There are a few other beautiful churches as well, with architecture ranging from Romanesque to Gothic to Renaissance.

 Strasbourg is also a modern city, however, with a lively atmosphere that belies its historic facade.
 Good restaurants abound, serving a blend of French, German, and local Alsatian cuisine.
-Late summer is the best time to visit Strasbourg, as the warm weather makes way for many theatre and music events.
-Christmas time is also a festive time of year, with holiday markets in place Broglie and place de la Cathédrale.
+Late summer (July and August) is the best time to visit Strasbourg, as the warm weather paves the way for many theatre and music events.
+Christmas is also a festive time of year, with holiday markets in place Broglie and place de la Cathédrale.

 From its position on the Rhine River, Strasbourg also makes a great base from which to explore southern Germany (just across the river) and Switzerland (only an hour's drive south).